 - When all the crab cakes are cooked.
 Divide the crab cakes, salad and corn between 2 plates and serve with the paprika mayo.

 - If you are in Australia I found ready to eat crab meat at Woolworths, it comes in 140g tubs (you’ll need 2 tubs for this recipe).
 Find it in the refrigerated section next to the smoked salmon.

 - Haven’t got a microwave?
 Don’t worry!
 Cook your corn the old fashioned way, on the stove.
 I suggest cooking corn in the microwave to save time.
 Plus, it’s super easy!

-If you make my Healthy Crab Cakes, remember to share them with me on Instagram.
+If you make my Quick and Tasty Crab Cakes remember to share them with me on Instagram.
 I love seeing and sharing your creations.
-Find me at @youtotallygotthis and use the hastag #youtotallygotthis so I can find you!
+Plus, one lucky reader each month will win their own You Totally Got This grocery bag.
+You can find me @youtotallygotthis – don’t forget to set your account to public and use the hashtag #youtotallygotthis so I can find you.